Friday the 13th (1989 video game): Gameplay

-Players control one of six camp counselors (each with varying levels of running, jumping, throwing and rowing ability) in a side-scrolling perspective.
-The counselors start with an arcing rock attack.
+The player controls one of six camp counselors with varying levels of running, jumping, throwing and rowing ability in a side-scrolling perspective.
+The counselors start with a rock attack.
 The goal is to find and defeat Jason Voorhees three times.
-Along the paths, players will find cabins, a lake, caves, and wooded areas with all but the cabins having enemies such as zombies, crows, and wolves attacking the player.
-Players may upgrade their weapons upon finding a new one.
-A timed alarm appears at certain intervals, requiring players to find Jason before he kills one or more children or another counselor.
-Using the map, players must navigate their way to Jason's location or switch to the counselor being attacked and defeat him.
-If they do not make it there in time, Jason will kill the counselors or some of the children.
+Along the paths are cabins, caves, a lake and wooded areas.
+Apart from the cabins, these areas have enemies like zombies, crows, and wolves.
+The player may upgrade their weapon upon finding a new one.
+A timed alarm appears at certain intervals, requiring the player to find Jason before he kills one or more children or a counselor.
+Using the map, the player must navigate to Jason's location or switch to the counselor being attacked and defeat him.
+If they do not make it in time, Jason will kill the counselors or the children.

-Upon nearing Jason's location, Jason may appear on the path or in the lake and attack the player.
+Upon nearing Jason's location, he may appear on the path or in the lake and attack the player.
 When inside a cabin, Jason will attack the player in a way reminiscent of the video game Punch-Out!!.
-Players may light the fireplaces inside of larger cabins.
-Upon lighting all fireplaces, a flashlight and torch weapon are available.
-Notes are found in some large cabins, leading the player to other notes in other locations and eventually to new items.
-The objective of the game is to survive for three days and three nights while attempting to find and kill Jason.
-Players may battle Jason's mother who is in a hidden locked room in the cave.
+The player may light the fireplaces in the larger cabins.
+After lighting each fireplace, a flashlight and torch weapon become available.
+Notes are found in some of the large cabins, leading the player to other notes in different locations and eventually to new items.
+The goal is to survive for three days and three nights while attempting to find and kill Jason.
+The player may fight Jason's mother who is in a hidden locked room in the cave.
 She is represented as a Medusa-like floating head that swoops down to attack the player.
-Navigating in the woods or cave can be confusing as they are set up to purposely disorient the player.
+Navigating in the woods or cave can be confusing as they are designed to disorient the player.
 They hide several locked rooms/cabins.
 If all counselors or children die, the game is over.

-Characters

-The player can choose from six camp counselors at the start of the game.
-The currently played counselor can be changed after stepping into a small cabin, which allows for quick traversal across the map in times that a counselor or the children are being attacked.
-It is also possible to trade items with unplayed counselors by moving to their location.
-Each counselor has strengths and weaknesses in speed and they could make the difference in surviving or dying during the course of the game: